 Romans 5:18

-Have you ever had someone give you a free gift?
-Maybe for your birthday, or just because?
-You didn’t have to do anything for it, … right?
+Have you ever had someone give you a free gift—maybe for your birthday or just because?
+You didn’t have any part in creating it, right?

-Well, let me give you an illustration.
-Let’s say I am giving you 1 million dollars.
-You can pick it up at, … oh, wait.
-No, I guess you can’t go to pick it up if you don’t have a part to play.
+Let’s look at it another way.
+Imagine I’m giving you one million dollars.
+You can pick it up at—oh, wait.
+No, I guess you can’t pick it up unless you play a part.

-I’ll tell you what, how about I just wire the money right into your account?
-Oh, … sorry, I guess you would have to give me your bank information.
+Okay, how about I wire the money directly into your account?
+Oh, sorry, I guess you would still need to provide your bank information.

-Hmmm, … well here, I’ll just put it in your hand.
-Well, … don’t just stand there!
-What are you going to do with it?!
-Oh, … well, I guess it’s sort of worthless to you, isn’t it?
-You can’t actually DO anything with it.
+Hmmm, alright, I’ll just put it directly in your hand.
+But now what?
+Don’t just stand there!
+What are you going to do with it?
+Oh, well, I guess it’s sort of worthless to you unless you do something with it, like holding or using the money.

-Salvation is the same way.
-God is offering this whole world the free gift of salvation.
-But, that doesn’t mean nothing is required from us to accept it.
+Salvation works the same way.
+God is offering the entire world the free gift of salvation.
+However, that doesn’t mean there’s nothing required of us to receive it.

 Daniel 12:2

-We have already shared information in unit 2 about the wrath and judgment of God against the wicked.
-This wrath comes upon all that are unforgiven.
-So we see in the Bible a clear image that some will be saved, and some will not.
+We’ve already discussed in Unit 2 the wrath and judgment of God against the wicked.
+This wrath comes upon all who are unforgiven.
+Thus, the Bible makes it clear that some will be saved, while others will not.

 2 Thessalonians 2:12

-It is painfully obvious that this free gift isn’t just thrust upon us.
+It is painfully evident that this free gift isn’t forced upon us.
 God does not force anyone to be saved.
 He gives us the choice.
-Therefore, even though salvation is a free gift (as it was paid for by Jesus) we have a part to play in receiving that gift.
+Therefore, even though salvation is a free gift (as it was paid for by Jesus), we still have a role to play in receiving it.

 How to Be Saved